fortrabbit/blog/new-year-cleanup-maintenance.md

 ---
 title: New year cleanup
 author: uk
-excerpt:   "Announcing upcoming maintenance work."
+excerpt: Announcing upcoming maintenance work.
 created: 2014-01-30
+published: true
+tags:
+  - psa
 ---

 Same procedure as every year: the new year cleaning is about.
 For a hosting provider that might be a bit different than for oneself at home, but in a sense the same.
 We're hereby announcing upcoming maintenance work in two weeks on <del>Thursday 13th February</del> **Monday 17th February 2014**.